alainkaegi/pythonorama/data_structures/linked_lists.md

 *All other things being equal*, array-based implementations are considered better for building general-purpose data structures.
 Linked structures are useful in some specific circumstances.
 Practicing with linked lists is also important because trees generally require linked structures.

 ### Advantages of Array-Based Structures
-- The items in an array are near each other in memory.
-Since computer hardware is built with the assumption that nearby memory locations are likely to be accessed together, this can make loops over arrays faster than loops over linked structures.
 - Any item in an array can be accessed in constant, rather than linear, time.
 - There is no overhead for creating or storing `Node` objects.
+- In languages like C and Java, primitive items in an array are near each other in memory.
+Since computer hardware is built with the assumption that nearby memory locations are likely to be accessed together, this can make loops over arrays faster than loops over linked structures.

 ### Advantages of Linked Structures
 - There is never a need to copy the structure, so stack and queue operations take constant time in the worst case, not just amortized.